cisagov/ScubaGear/README.md

 ![Power Platform missing license](images/pplatformmissinglicense.PNG)

 ### Microsoft Graph Errors

 #### Infinite AAD Signin Loop
-While running the tool, AAD signin prompts sometimes get stuck in a loop.
+While running the tool, AAD sign in prompts sometimes get stuck in a loop.
 This is likely an issue with the connection to Microsoft Graph.

 To fix the loop, run:
 ```PowerShell